Fred's Classic ABU Reel Information

 This is the brown version of the 6500 bushing model, or so one might think?
 The earliest production for this model was 1976 with introduction to the public the following year.
 Smooth foot for all ABU models ended in late 1972 with the new and improved foot with dimples around its lot number.
 The frame used here is for a common 6000C with an early lot number of 080800 which was made in August 1968.
 The handle arm with mesh design was never offered on the brown 6500 and should be mirror finish only.
 Correct star drag will have straight cut ends only, as this one is tear drop shaped.
 Take a close look at the brake plates color and you'll see it's black.
 Brake plates for original brown 6500 are silver.
 There is little doubt that all mechanical parts inside this reel are those from a 1968 6000C.
 End result, you just bought two used side plates!

 The 5500CDL below is a forgery.
 Note the poor attempt at gold plating a common 5500C frame with lot number 760903.
-Gold plating is missing in several areas you normally would not see during regular use.
-The original 5500CDL always carried a version number of "00" and nothing else.
-This means they never received any design changes during their short production life span.
-They were released in two batches.
-First batch: #751100 #760100.
+Gold plating is missing in several areas you shouldn't see during normal use or handling.
+An authentic 5500CDL always carried a version number of "00" and nothing else.
+This means they never received a design change during their short production life span.
+There were only 500 made and released in two batches.
+First batch: #751100.
 Second batch: #760900 #761000.
-This example sold online for a large sum.
+This example sold online for a large sum so be careful when considering highly sought after models.

 Record Ambassadeur 5000 MOD SG was the first Ambassadeur bait cast reel made.
 Marketed in Europe in 1952-53, it was not sold in the United States.
 Sometime in 1953, the "MOD SG" mark was removed from the lower left side plate which leads us to the American version.